This post was contributed by guest blogger Sean Mac Fhearraigh, co-founder of ELISAAssays.com.

 Many thanks to our Guest Blogger, Sean Mac Fhearraigh!

 Seán was a PhD student at University College Dublin & a post-doc a Cambridge University where he studied mechanisms of cell division.
-Recently Seán got the entrepreneurial bug and has set up an ELISA kit company on whose website you can find some great information on ELISA assay protocols and ELISA assays and cell death assays.
+Recently Seán got the entrepreneurial bug and has set up an ELISA kit company on whose website you can find some great information on ELISA troubleshooting, ELISA kits and cell death assays.
 You can find Seán on twitter @Macfhearraigh.

 Additional Resources on the Addgene Blog